Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Places in ACs may be characterised by less pollution, fewer unskilled labour with the decline of industry.
 However, large factories may remain, increasing crime and leaching from contaminated factories may give places a unique identity.
 Theses previously exotic countries - most likely LIDCs - may receive the other end, with increased contamination, rapid rural-urban migration fuelling slum settlements, and exploitative employers leaving a negative perception of the place amongst its own residents.

 Cultures and religions may increasingly be less and less influential in how we feel about places.
 Increased homogenisation of cultures, transnational corporations (Nike, McDonald's)wanting to make their presence known on every high street and the disappearance of old traditions as young people become enveloped by social media are contributing to a feel of uniformity within towns and cities worldwide.
-The "clone town" index was made to study this phenomenon.It was relatively isolated until the railway arrived in 1846.
-It was faster to go to Amsterdam by boat than travel to London.
+The "clone town" index was made to study this phenomenon.

-Since then, it has had a complete revolution.
-Norwich is now the eighth most prosperous shopping location in the UK, with old-fashioned industrial buildings and factories being redeveloped and gentrified into new places such as Riverside, Castle Quarter, and Chantry Place.

-There has been a constant flow of students and academics in the area, fuelled by the UEA, which has close connections to world-renowned Cambridge Universities.
-The UEA also houses the John Innes Centre, which has provided global breakthroughs in the fields of biology and sciences, and Tyndall Centre for Climate Change, equally as significant.
-This has transformed the economy into a quaternary knowledge economy, supporting high-tech and scientific quaternary sector jobs, comparing to around 250 years ago, when it was just primary and secondary sector hub, involving large amounts of manufacturing and farm labour.

-Norwich is a commuter town too, with people coming into work from surrounding villages, and good transport links with goods moved into Norfolk via the M11 and A14.
-This has continued to attract investment by transnational corporations.

 ### Shifting flows of people
 At the heart of it, people are what turn a space into a multifaceted place.
 The exact stage in people's lives determines and influence where people live.
 For example, the location and housing tenureand house type, and by extent, the place profile.